 Inverted Lotus shape ceiling

 You can go on top of this building to see the upper part of the palace.
 There is an interesting inverted lotus shaped ceiling.
-And there are niches and windows for the outside view.
+And there are niches and windows on the outside view.
 I went to the top to get a distant view of the Big Temple.
 But was disappointed to know that there is no such view.
 There is 92 feet long bone of a whale on display here, though again lying in the complete neglect.
 There are remnants of some paintings on the wall with dominant red and black.
 The style is definitely what we know as Tanjore’s trademark style.
-But whether there were any precious stones on them or not can not be said.
+But whether there were any precious stones on them or not cannot be said.

 Another part of the palace has colorful durbar hall with Srinathji painting in Nathdwara style on the walls along with traditional Tanjore style.
 There is a small wooden stage with place marked for the throne on it through an elaborate chhatri.
 This part is barricaded now.
 In front of the hall is a garden that is again lying in neglect.
 The two sides have pillared corridors and the fourth side has the entrance.